-The following table sets forth our capitalization at September 30, 2011 on an actual basis and as adjusted to reflect the effect of the sale of our common stock in this offering, after deducting the underwriting discount and estimated offering expenses.
+The following table sets forth our capitalization at December 31, 2011 (1) on an actual basis, (2) as adjusted to reflect our sale of 39,100,000 shares of common stock in the January 2012 offering, and (3) as further adjusted to reflect the effect of the sale of our common stock in this offering, after deducting the underwriting discount and estimated offering expenses.
 You should read this table together with our consolidated financial statements and the related notes incorporated by reference in this prospectus supplement and the accompanying prospectus.